2004 Tropicana 400: Race

 Pole sitter Jeff Gordon led the first lap of the race.
 On lap 15, rookie Kasey Kahne took the lead from Gordon.
 On lap 18, the first caution flew when Ryan Newman and Kurt Busch crashed in turn 2.
 Tony Stewart was the leader of the race on the restart.
 On that restart, rookie Brendan Gaughan's car began smoking.
 The caution flew to check for oil.
 Gaughan had actually broken a trackbar and the race was back underway on lap 30.
 On lap 39, the third caution came out for debris laying all over the backstretch with drivers like Matt Kenseth and Kevin Harvick running over the debris.
 After the longest green flag run of 78 laps, the fourth caution came out when Ricky Craven's engine blew.
 Kasey Kahne won the race off of pit road and was the race leader.
 But on the restart, chaos would ensue.
 On the restart, Tony Stewart jumped to the outside of Sterling Marlin.
 Stewart then got on Kahne's back bumper when Kahne's car got loose and crashed into the outside wall causing an 8 car wreck in turn 1.
 The cars involved were Kahne, Stewart, John Andretti, Dale Earnhardt Jr., Scott Riggs, Jeff Gordon, Dave Blaney, and Jeff Burton.
 On pit road, Kahne's crew chief Tommy Baldwin Jr. and his crew went over to talk to Tony Stewart's crew chief Greg Zipadelli when a big fight occurred on pit road between Baldwin and Zipadelli with the crews getting in the middle of it.
 The race got back going again on lap 135 with Stewart as the leader.
 On lap 172, the 6th caution came out for debris.
 On lap 181, Jimmie Johnson took the lead from Stewart.
 On lap 209, the 7th caution would fly when Mike Bliss crashed off of turn 2.
 Jeremy Mayfield would be the race leader on the restart.
 On lap 241, Stewart would pass Mayfield for the race lead.
 With 23 to go, the 8th caution flew for debris in turn 4.
 With 15 to go, The 9th and final caution flew when Robby Gordon spun Jeff Green in turn 3.
 On the restart with 11 to go, Stewart took the lead and took the win for his first win of 2004.
 Jimmie Johnson, Dale Jarrett, Jeff Gordon, and Jeremy Mayfield rounded out the top 5 while Terry Labonte, Sterling Marlin, Joe Nemechek, Michael Waltrip, and Kevin Harvick rounded out the top 10.
-After the race, all of the pit crew, car chiefs, crew chiefs (Baldwin Jr. and Zipadelli) and owners (Ray Evernham and Joe Gibbs) of cars #9 and #20 were fined $50,000 for their actions.
+After the race, all of the pit crew, crew chiefs (Baldwin Jr. and Zipadelli) and owners (Ray Evernham and Joe Gibbs) of cars #9 and #20 were fined $50,000 and placed on probation for their actions.
 Stewart was not penalized.